promann/purdue-ironhacks/README.md

 ### Forum structure

 There is one forum for Purdue, and three forums for Bogota, and three forums for Platzi.
+In each hack type we can extend the number of forums from the admin interface.

 The posts and discussions from one forum are *not* visible to the users from the other forums.